 The maximum penalty is 7 years imprisonment.
 However, the maximum penalty increases to 14 years imprisonment if the defendant was or pretended to be armed with any dangerous or offensive weapon or instrument, or was in company with 1 or more other person or persons.

 Facing a charge of AOBH?
-Contact our Brisbane Criminal Lawyers today, we are here to protect your future!
+Contact us today, we are here to protect your future!